Follow us on

 To donate to the SMHA Memorial Cup Legacy Fund and receive a charitable tax receipt, please contact Kelly Boes at 306-244-1363 or by email

 Note: we ask teams that do not end up requiring the full amount received to send payment back to the Memorial Cup Legacy Fund to assist the fund to continue helping families.
+Please contact Kelly Boes at SMHA to make arrangements to re-pay the MCLF.

 Payments cannot be made to individuals at season's end if there s excess Memorial Cup Legacy funding - please send a refund to the Fund to ensure the Fund can continue to assist families for many years to come.